grattia/GRGetCleanProj/README.md

 # GRGetCleanProj

  Project for getting and cleaning data.
  This program prepares a Tidy Dataset from Samsung S II sensor signals (accelerometer and gyroscope) data.

-### it uses readr and dplyr packages. make sure these packages are installed in advance
+### It uses readr and dplyr packages. make sure these packages are installed in advance

-## Major sections of this program
+### Major sections of this program
 ### step 0

-###Preparing the storage dir on disk
+### Preparing the storage dir on disk

-### Downloading and uncompressing files
+ Downloading and uncompressing files

 ### Reading common files with features names and activity Labels
 ### Read Training Data
  Read subject Data
- setting column name for activity reading Train Data as fixed format. it will read nFeatures columns of 16 characters setting the column names from features file
+ Reading Train Data as fixed format. it will read nFeatures columns of 16 characters Reading Activity ID data setting column name for activity
-### Activity ID data
- setting column name for activity
-### puting together the Subject Id, Activity Id and Data in one data frame
+ Put together the Subject Id, Activity Id and Data in one data frame

 ### Reading Test Data.
 Same steps as done for Train data
-  subject Data
+  Read subject Data
-  Test Data
+  Rea Test Data
-  Activity ID data
+  Read Activity ID data
-  puting together the Subject Id, Activity Id and Data in one data frame
+  Put together the Subject Id, Activity Id and Data in one data frame

-# Step 1.
+### Step 1.
 ### Merges the training and the test sets to create one data set.

-# Step 2
+### Step 2
 ### Extracts only the measurements on the mean and standard deviation for each measurement.

-# Step 3
+### Step 3
 ### Uses descriptive activity names to name the activities in the data set
  assign column names to activity file
  Merge activity file with dataset refactor activity to keep the original order remove the activityId column from dataframe

-# Step 4
+### Step 4
 ### Appropriately labels the data set with descriptive variable names.

 The labels have to be descruptive, in lowercase, without special characteres